 A mile or so further the land grows wild as we come to Cloonshanagh Bog, where for as far as the eye can see, for miles, the white puffs of bog cotton blow like fluffy clouds and the lazy blue dragon flies hover over the muddy bog pools.
 In the distance I can see a scrawny old man and a boy in rags, picking turf and loading it up onto a rickety hand cart.

-Now the bogs are covered in hovels where no one ever had to live before so desperate are the times and the same on my beloved Sliabh Ban by Lisonuffy, people forced up the side of the mountain mostly barren and not fit to provide for a family.
+Now the bogs are covered in hovels where no one ever had to live before so desperate are the times and the same on my beloved Sliabh Bawn mountain by our cottage in Lisonuffy, people forced up the side of the mountain mostly barren and not fit to provide for a family.

 Bravely I grab a fistful of bog and add it to the clay in my pocket.
 It makes me feel closer to my Da.

-Cathal Póirtéir in Cloonshanagh Bog on the landscapes of Famine Ireland and potato blight.
+History: Cloonshanagh Bog and the landscapes of Famine Ireland and potato blight.

-Cathal Póirtéir in Cloonshanagh Bog on the landscapes of Famine Ireland and potato blight.
-He recites three verses in Gaelic from Na Fataí Bána (The White Potatoes) by Peatsaí Ó Callanáin:
+Cathal Póirtéir appears in Cloonshanagh Bog and speaks about the landscapes of Famine Ireland and potato blight.
+He recites three verses in Gaelic from Na Fataí Bána (The White Potatoes) by Peatsaí Ó Callanáin.

 Ach is é mo dhíobháil iad imeacht uainn